Data assets can be regarded as one version of business “gold”.

 - Units (vacancies)

-Inside of these families there lives more data assets.
+Inside of the above lives more data assets.
 For example, properties is a “container” for

 - Street address information